Page content

 External Quality Requirements

-Quality Enhancement liaises with external standards and quality assurance agencies and provides support internally for review visits.
+The Quality Enhancement team regularly liaises with external standards and quality assurance agencies and provides support internally for review visits.

-Effective management of links with PSRBs are key to securing and maintaining accreditation of courses and the University has developed a Protocol for the management of relationships with PSRBs based on the experience of staff working in this area.
+Effective management of links with PSRBs is key to securing and maintaining the accreditation of courses and the University has developed a Protocol for the management of relationships with PSRBs based on the experience of staff working in this area.

 Protocol for Managing Professional and Statutory Body Relationships

-The Teaching and Learning Committee at its meeting on 18 June 2008 considered the effectiveness of the protocol - see Paper No TLC/08/52 and endorsed its continued use.
+Academic Standards and Quality Enhancement Committee has considered the effectiveness of this protocol and have endorsed its continued use.

 The Academic Standards and Quality Enhancement Committee (ASQEC) maintains an overview of this significant area of activity.
-All PSRB reports and Faculty responses are received by ASQEC and wherever possible joint validation / revalidation / accreditation processes are developed with PSRBs.
+All PSRB reports and Faculty responses are received by ASQEC and, wherever possible, joint validation, revalidation, and/ or accreditation processes are developed in consultation with PSRBs.
 An annual report on PSRB activity is also received by the ASQEC.

 The revised operating model for quality assessment consists of the following components: